The shoeaholic’s guide to buying cheap shoes online

 - Be in the loop with retailers.
 Subscribe to newsletters and be the first to know about promotions, discounts and sales.
 Another source is other women.
 Ask your friends to let you know the next time they hear of a flash sale, and return the favour when you're in the know.

 - Shop using coupons and codes.
 Having an online store wishlist is part of that savvy-shopper stuff we were talking about earlier.
 Build your dream wishlists and then sit tight.
 (No impulse purchases allowed!)
 Keep up to date with coupon codes right here at finder.com.au and add to your shopping cart when something comes up.
 You’ll find our best current deals at the end of this article.

 - Buy your shoes with a credit card that offers a cashback percentage.
 Some credit and loyalty cards offer savings on your silver shopping platter.
 The David Jones Platinum card offers free priority delivery amongst other perks.
 Topshop has a loyalty card offering £5 pounds off a purchase over £50 or 15% off orders over £80.
 It might not sound like a lot but if you’re a shoeaholic, you’re winning in the long run.
-You can read more about the credit cards that offer cashback on purchases here.
+You can also compare credit cards that offer cashback on your eligible purchases.

 Make a checklist of what you've currently got tucked away in the closet (and check it twice).
 Because every woman needs…

 Top ten sites to buy cheap shoes online: